 You can select the unit you wish to study and the order that you wish to do them, although we might suggest that you do “Maintaining the Dimensional Accuracy of the Works” in order that it fits in with the practical workshop that you will be required to do as you need to have completed the study unit before attending the workshop.

 If you are doing the Level 3 Diploma in Site Supervision you will need to do all of the 6 units.

 If you are doing the Level 4 Certificate in Site Management you have the option of four units from the 12 available.
-For the Diploma you will need all 12 units.
+This will qualify you for the AQP Card (Academically Qualified Persons Card) For the Diploma you will need all 12 units.
+This will qualify you for the Black Card.
 You may be able to claim exemption if you hold the SMSTS.